jwodder/doapi/api.md

   to fail.
 - Destroying a droplet with an assigned floating IP causes the IP to become unassigned but still remain.
+- Droplets have an undocumented `"tags"` field corresponding to an array of ... something.
+When was that added?

 ## Observed error responses